 The need for professionals with business intelligence, business analysis, and data analysis skills is growing faster than demand can be met, which makes an MBA degree with a focus on business intelligence a lucrative one.
 These grads bring to the table the leadership skills required to find and use big data effectively.
 They understand how to analyze data, but they also have the business chops needed to take that data and turn it into a strategic and sensible plan.
 As a result, business intelligence experts are a powerful mixture of technical aptitude and business acumen.
 It’s a very attractive combination.

 The median salary for a data analyst is $69,517; for a business analyst, it’s $77,218, both according to the employment website Glassdoor.
 The company also recently included both positions in its recent Top Jobs for 2021 report.
 According to the U.S. Bureau of Labor Statistics, data analyst jobs are expected to grow by 25 percent between 2020 to 2030.

 A business intelligence concentration can set you apart from other MBA grads.

 MBA programs teach students and professionals how to excel as business leaders.
 They learn how to analyze business problems, make sound decisions, and oversee employees; and they’re prepared for the demanding role of running a successful business.
 Areas of study typically cover accounting, marketing, finance, economics, and management.

-A big benefit of an MBA with a business intelligence concentration is that it’s increasingly available online, including at Suffolk University, one of The Princeton Review’s Best Business Schools in 2018.
-By pursuing an online MBA in business intelligence, you can keep working full-time.
+One of the main benefits of MBA programs with a business intelligence concentration is that they're increasingly available online, including at Suffolk University, one of The Princeton Review’s Best Business Schools in 2021.
+By pursuing an MBA online in business intelligence, you can keep working full-time.
 And many online programs feature an accelerated curriculum, meaning you may earn your master’s degree faster than your peers.
-Many of your classmates will also be working professionals, so your online cohort may present some pretty lucrative networking opportunities while you’re studying.
+Many of your fellow students will also be working professionals, so your online cohort may present some pretty lucrative networking opportunities while you’re studying.